Torah Friendly Teaching

 |

-Thoughts on Davidic Kingship In this review of Born of the Blood, we will look at the Messianic Covenant.
+Thoughts on Davidic Kingship In this chapter of Born of the Blood, we will look at the Messianic Covenant.
 Covenants are the instruments that God uses to define our relationship with Him.
 The most basic of all covenants is the Messianic Covenant.
 Through Yeshua/Jesus' Atonement, Death and Resurrection all Mankind is redeemed from the transgression of Adam and Eve and the resultant eternal physical and spiritual death.
 Here we will call this sin by Adam and Eve a "Universal Sin" since all of humanity is subject to it.
 The Process of Perfection Our Process of Perfection looks like this:

 The Messianic Covenant The Messianic Covenant is a grant covenant.
 A grant covenant is when the obligation to perform the terms of the covenant is borne by one party or is a unilateral agreement.
 Yeshua fulfilled His obligations under the Messianic Covenant through His Atonement, Death and Resurrection.
 Yeshua, through His Atonement, Death and Resurrection, reversed the consequences of Adam and Eve’s transgression, which brought eternal physical and spiritual death to them and their posterity.
 All humanity became subject to this “Universal Sin”.
 We see these concepts expressed at 1 Corinthians 15:21,22.
 “For since by man came death, by man came also the resurrection of the dead.
 For as in Adam all die, even so in Christ shall all be made alive.”
 Three Types of Sin In the scriptures, we see three types of sin – Universal Sin, Personal Sin and Inherited Sin.
 Those who take upon them name of Messiah as their savior are redeemed from “Universal Sin”.